MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-ag.md

 As a summary, they must perform the following tasks:

 - Use the Premium pricing tier to create an Azure Database Migration Service instance that connects to the virtual network.
 - Ensure that the instance can access the remote SQL Server via the virtual network.
-Ensure that all incoming ports are allowed from Azure to SQL Server at the virtual network level, the network VPN, and the machine that hosts SQL Server.
+Ensure that all incoming ports are allowed: from Azure to SQL Server at the virtual network level, the network VPN, and the machine that hosts SQL Server.
 - Configure the instance:
   - Create a migration project.
   - Add a source (on-premises database).